wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 *   Sanitize and filter all parameters that a web application receives as input to prevent an entity in the input from being executed.
 *   Apply the recommendations from the [OWASP SSRF Prevention Cheat Sheet][link-owasp-ssrf-cheatsheet].

+### Cross-Site Request Forgery (CSRF)

+**Vulnerability**

+**CWE code:** [CWE-352][cwe-352]

+**Wallarm code:** `csrf`

+**Description:**

+A CSRF attack allows an intruder to send requests to a vulnerable application on behalf of a legitimate user.

+The corresponding vulnerability occurs due to the user's browser automatically adding cookies that are set for the target domain name while performing the cross-site request.

+As a result, the intruder can send a request to the vulnerable web application from a malicious website by posing as a legitimate user who is authenticated on the vulnerable site; the intruder does not even need to have access to that user's cookies.

+**Remediation:**

+You may follow these recommendations:

+*   Employ anti-CSRF protection mechanisms, such as CSRF tokens and others.
+*   Set the `SameSite` cookie attribute.
+*   Apply the recommendations from the [OWASP CSRF Prevention Cheat Sheet][link-owasp-csrf-cheatsheet].

 ### Forced browsing